 This entailed pulling down all the flaps of the thick khaki canvas, when it was already 40 degrees outside.
 As I’m sure you can imagine, with no ventilation or free flowing air, the 40 degrees on the outside rose quickly on the inside!

 Working as fast as possible, I’d strap the plan to a ply-board backing, tightening it with rope at the back to create an arching position (a bit like drawing a bow) to ensure a good close contact was made between the plan and the ‘printing’ paper.

 Once in position, it was up with the canvas khaki flap, and out into the blinding light.

 With sweat rippling down my body I’d stand facing the glaring sun with the board held aloft for a timed 2 minutes.

 Back into the steaming black of the darkened tent, with all flaps firmly down I’d wipe a solution over the now exposed paper in order to ‘develop’ the image.

 Here’s a photo of me, on the left, with Jim, Phil, Verne, Noel and John.

 This was at the end of the project as we are about to pull out and hit the road home.

-Have you ever had to be creative to suit the situation?
+Have you ever had to develop a creative solution to address a situation?